openweb3-io/wallet-pay-openapi/go/internal/openapi/docs/OrderOut.md

 ### NewOrderOut

-`func NewOrderOut(id string, currency string, amount string, status string, ) *OrderOut`
+`func NewOrderOut(id string, currency string, amount string, status string, createdAt time.Time, ) *OrderOut`

 NewOrderOut instantiates a new OrderOut object
 This constructor will assign default values to properties that have it defined,